The Best College in Every State (2026)

 What Are Your Chances of Acceptance?

 Wondering what your odds are of admission at one of these great schools?
 CollegeVine can help.
-Our free chancing engine uses quantitative data like grades and standardized test scores along with qualitative factors like extracurricular activities, awards, and achievements to predict your odds of acceptance at hundreds of schools all across the country.
+Our free chancing engine uses quantitative data like grades and standardized test scores, along with qualitative factors such as extracurricular activities, awards, and achievements, to predict your odds of acceptance at hundreds of schools across the country.

 Remember, too, that it’s important to build a balanced school list, including safety, reach, and target schools.
 The CollegeVine chancing engine can also help you determine which schools fall into which category for you.